2023-2024 League Rules

 7.0 PLAYER EQUIPMENT

-d.
-The number shall be of contrasting colour to the shirt and shall be permanently affixed to the player jersey.
+j.
 Footwear shall be running shoes, indoor soccer shoes (Flat sole), Turf Shoe's or outdoor cleats (Molded Stud).
 No metal cleats or six studs will be permitted.

-f.
+k.
 Shin Guards and Socks are mandatory at all times.

 a.
 All games shall have an assigned an Ontario Soccer registered referee(s).